 Not necessarily.
 SDGs are relevant to all countries.
 Only research directly and primarily relevant to the problems of developing countries may be counted as ODA.

-Applications to GCRF calls are required to include an ODA compliance statement.
+Applications for ODA funding are required to include an ODA compliance statement.
 However, there are a number of external factors that can cause a project to become non-compliant over time, so investigators will need to monitor ODA compliance throughout the life of a project, and provide evidence of continued compliance in the final project report.
 Examples of risks to ODA compliance include:

 The research question changes incrementally from that which was originally funded (and approved as ODA compliant).
 For example, there is an underspend on one part of the project, so funding is increased in another area, which alters the primary benefit.